matwilso/boxLCD/research/scripts/README.md

-# COMMON SHELL COMMANDS THAT I SAVE SO I DON'T FORGET THEM
+# SHELL COMMANDS TO RUN THE CODE

 ## Overview: